 We spent the first night at the Club Wyndham Nashville, conveniently located a few blocks from the Grand Ole Opry, the first epic experience of the trip.

 We made it just in time to find our seats for the historic eclipse concert featuring Wynonna Judd, Darius Rucker, Charles Esten, Little Big Town and more.
 It was the first time there’s been a Sunday night show at the Opry, and it was packed with excited visitors in town for the eclipse.
-I’ll have lots more to share about our VIP visit in a future post, but suffice it to say, we are country music fans now!
+Read more about our VIP visit to the Grand Ole Opry here.
+Suffice it to say, we are country music fans now!

 The next day, we hopped on I-40 to Lebanon, Tenn., to catch the solar eclipse at Wedge Oak Farm’s Epicurean Eclipse picnic.
 I am so, so glad we made the effort to make this trip happen because those three minutes of totality made for one of the most extraordinary experiences of my life.
 I’d do it again in a heartbeat.
 (Wanna know why?
 Read more about our solar eclipse experience!)